skazi019/django-react-notion/README.md

     - [ ] Make navbar show on scroll up
 - [X] Add tags in the blog list view
 - [X] Fix the width of the list when searching; the width collapses when the article isnt wide enough or no articles present
+- [X] Width collapses in mobile when the article is small in length
 - [ ] image fullscreen
 - [ ] Paragraph and text color
 - [ ] Real data in Hero section
 - [ ] Add animations
 - [ ] Hover states
+- [ ] Update the Logo in title bar?
+- [ ] Optimise the meta tag for seo